ThePhD/ThePhD.github.io/_portfolio/text.md

 ---

 There does not exist a good, flexible, backwards-compatible solution for Text in C++.
-Choosing a library either requires taking the entire thing (Qt), getting involved in a very complex interface (ICU), dealing with sometimes limiting API choices (CopperSpice), or having a well-done but very opinionated design set (the proposed Boost.Text).
+Choosing a library either requires taking the entire thing (Qt), getting involved in a very complex interface (ICU), dealing with sometimes limiting API choices (CopperSpice), or having a well-done but very opinionated design set (the proposed-for-Boost Boost.Text library).

 Where is the standard library-friendly, maximum performance solution for handling text encoding and decoding in C++ and C?